Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 Here's a complete, production-ready recipe schema example:

-Pro Tip: Notice the image property includes three versions (1:1, 4:3, 16:9).
+Pro Tip: The image property includes three versions — 1:1, 4:3, 16:9.
 This increases your chances of appearing in different carousel types.
-Google will choose the best aspect ratio for each context.
+Google selects the best aspect ratio for each display context automatically.

 Real-World Case Study: 15 Recipe Schema Implementation

 Let's examine how a real food brand structured 15 recipes on a single page to maximize search visibility.
-This comprehensive date night dinners guide provides an excellent example of ItemList + Recipe schema done correctly.
+Marry Me Marinara — a premium small-batch gourmet pasta sauce brand — needed their comprehensive date night dinners guide to rank for 15 distinct recipe queries while maintaining the collection structure.

 The Challenge: Create a roundup post with 15 distinct recipes that could each rank independently while maintaining the collection structure.